Ramesses II

 Statue of Hauron protecting Ramesses II as a child

-Something he keenly understood was that for any civilization to thrive, it had to expand and to be vigilantly defended.
+Something he keenly understood was that for any civilization to thrive, it had to expand and be vigilantly defended.
 In this, Ramesses understood the Law of Ma’at.
-Not to do so meant death.
+To fail in this meant death.

 WARRIOR OF EGYPT

-During the reign of Akhenaten, the country had been invaded by endless threats such as the encroachment of the vast northern Hittite Empire under Suppulimma I. The false ruler ignored the pleas of all Egyptian allies for help in order to push the communist program of the Aten and made the borders extremely insecure.
+During the reign of Akhenaten, the country had been invaded by endless threats, such as the encroachment of the vast northern Hittite Empire under Suppiluliuma I. The false ruler ignored the pleas of all Egyptian allies in order to push the communist program of the Aten, making the borders extremely insecure.
 Other groups, such as the Hapiru, led a full-scale invasion of Egypt.

-Successors, such as Nefertiti, Ay, Horemheb, Ramesses I and Seti attempted to reverse this situation to varying levels.
-However, although Horemheb had secured the country most capably and Seti I had defeated them dramatically in battle, there was still a large prospect of potential insecurity, particularly as the Hittite Empire became more and more aggressive, taking advantage of Seti’s death to secure the area of Amuru that held the city of Kadesh.
+Although Horemheb had secured the country quite capably, and Seti I had dramatically defeated the invaders in battle, there remained a significant risk of instability—particularly as the Hittite Empire grew more aggressive, taking advantage of Seti’s death to seize the region of Amurru, which included the city of Kadesh.

-Seeing a once in a lifetime opportunity, Ramesses II immediately moved Egypt to war in order to confront threats from the North and the South, alongside the Sherden sea pirates who threatened the trade routes of the Nile delta.
-He moved into the Levant to secure the Amuru kingdom and to reestablish the borders of his father, which capitulated to him immediately.
+Seeing a once-in-a-lifetime opportunity, Ramesses II immediately mobilized Egypt for war to confront threats from the North and South, alongside the Sherden sea pirates who threatened trade routes in the Nile Delta.
+He moved into the Levant to secure the Amurru kingdom and reestablish his father’s borders, which capitulated to him immediately.
 However, Kadesh remained beyond his reach.

-In order to crush the Sherden in the second year of his reign, he strategically stationed troops and ships at key coastal locations, patiently waiting until the pirates engaged their intended targets.
-He then skillfully launched a surprise naval assault from hidden troops and ships, capturing all of them in one decisive move.
-This shows the strategy of surprise and lightning-quick movement that he preferred.
+To crush the Sherden in the second year of his reign, he strategically stationed troops and ships at key coastal locations, patiently waiting until the pirates engaged their intended targets.
+He then launched a surprise naval assault from hidden troops and ships, capturing all of them in a single decisive move.
+This shows the strategy of surprise and lightning-quick movement that he favored.

-During his fifth year, he began a massive scale of operations to crush the Hittite presence in the Levant.
+In his fifth year, he began a massive campaign to crush the Hittite presence in the Levant.

 Ramesses charges against the Hittite fortress of Dapur